adarshraj99/ML-DL.md/processes & keywords.md

 * More accurate than un-supervised learning.
 Needs human intervention.
 * Supervised learning models are able to predict future.
 * More commenly used.
-* These can be used with non-labled data.
+* These can be used with non-labled data as input.
 * Can find hidden pattern in data which un-supervised learning cannot find.
+* $\hat{y}$

 ### Unsupervised Learning:
 * A type of machine learning where the model is trained on unlabeled data to find hidden patterns.